10 Spooktacular Subject Line Tips to BOOst Your Halloween Email Campaigns

 Inboxes are crowded places during Halloween.
 Embrace emojis in your subject lines - it's a great way to stand out in subscriber inboxes – and from your competitors.
 It’s an easy and expressive way to encourage engagement, and that's key for successful email marketing campaigns.

-In a report carried out by Experian, the research found that 56% of brands and companies using emojis in email subject lines had a higher percentage of unique open rates.
+In a report carried out by Experian Marketing, the research found that 56% of brands and companies using emojis in email subject lines had a higher percentage of opens.